 I frequently hear this argument for the “do-nothing” form of beekeeping: “Bees did fine without us for millions of years.”
 Unfortunately, that is not logical.
 For starters, bees did manage just fine without us for millions of years, but now they have “us” and that’s the problem.

 With “us” came pesticides, air pollution, contaminated water, habitat destruction, climate change, freeways, monocultures, lawnmowers, genetically modified organisms, introduced parasites and pathogens, and high-fructose corn syrup.
 Yet you expect honey bees to still do “just fine?”
 Come on.

 It is a known fact that feral honey bee hives have virtually disappeared from the North American continent, probably due to some or all of the above.
-These feral hives, in which beekeepers “do nothing,” cannot make it in the environment we provided for them.
+These feral hives, in which beekeepers “do nothing,” cannot survive in the environment we provided for them.
 This world has no resemblance to the world in which they evolved and thrived.
-This is very sad indeed.
-But not liking it doesn’t change it.
+It is very sad, but not liking it doesn’t change anything.

-Beekeepers who plan on doing nothing for their bees should find a different hobby—one that doesn’t involve living things.
-If you have animals, then you have a moral obligation to care for them—whether they are horses or ants makes no difference.
+Newbies who plan on do-nothing beekeeping should find a different hobby—one that doesn’t involve living things.
+If you have animals, you have a moral obligation to care for them—whether they are horses or ants makes no difference.
 Someone once said, “You can judge a society by the way it treats its animals.”
 Think about that the next time you open a hive.